How Weatherstripping Can Improve Indoor Air Quality?

 Understanding Weatherstripping

-Weatherstripping is the process of sealing gaps around doors and windows to prevent air leakage.
-This sealing material can be made from various substances, including foam, rubber, vinyl, and metal.
-By ensuring a tight seal, weatherstripping not only keeps your home energy-efficient but also plays a pivotal role in indoor air quality.
+Weatherstripping entails sealing the spaces around doors and windows to prevent air leaks.
+Various materials are available for this purpose, including foam, rubber, vinyl, and metal.
+By creating a secure seal, weatherstripping not only enhances energy efficiency but also plays an essential role in improving indoor air quality.

 The Link Between Air Leaks and Indoor Air Quality